rust-lang/rust/text/0000-forbid-Self-definitions.md

 So in this case it is not possible to define a method on `Foo` that takes the actual type `Self` without renaming it or creating a renamed alias.

-Apart from that, it would also be highly unidiomatic to actually name the type `Self` for a custom type, so preventing it outright does not seem like an issue.
+It would also be highly unidiomatic to actually name the type `Self` for a custom type, precisely because of this ambiguity, so preventing it outright seems like the right thing to do.

-Because the current situation does not cause broken code, only unexpected type errors at most, its not really necessary to make such a definition an hard error, so anything from making `Self` a keyword to adding a warn-only lint would improve the situation.
+Making the identifier `Self` an keyword would prevent this situation because the user could not use it freely for custom definitions.

 # Detailed design

-Implement either of:

-- Make `Self` a keyword.
-- Make a definition using the the identifier `Self` a hard error.
-- Make a definition using the the identifier `Self` a hard warning.
-- Add a error-per default lint about definitions named `Self`
-- Add a warn-per default lint about definitions named `Self`
+Make the identifier `Self` a keyword that is only legal to use inside a trait definition or impl to refer to the `Self` type.

 # Drawbacks